huridocs/uwazi-documentation/admin-docs/paragraph-extraction.md

 **Access:** This feature is not enabled by default for all Uwazi instances.
 Contact us if you’d like to use it.
 When activated, paragraph extraction is available only to users with admin or editor roles.

 **Available data and configuration:** The tool works with PDF documents that have been uploaded using a source template.
 Paragraphs are extracted and saved using a target template.
-Your system must have a relationship type configured to connect source documents with their extracted paragraphs.
+You must also configure relationship types to connect source documents with their extracted paragraphs.

 **Language support:** The tool supports multiple languages, but can only extract paragraphs in languages that are configured in your Uwazi instance.
 To extract paragraphs in a new language, you must first add that language to your system settings.